 How to use TouchSwipe.Js

-The TouchSwipe.Js comes with an npm package and as well as a CDN link.
+The TouchSwipe.Js comes with an npm package as well as a CDN link.

 Open the terminal and execute the following command: